Bills, Banking & Exchange Rates

 You’ll have to have a credit card issued by an Italian bank.
 Italian companies cannot allow you to pay your bills online via credit card unless you have a credit card issued by an Italian financial institution.

 To pay Italian bills by means other than cash, you’ll need a local bank account.
-There is one DoD bank system, run by Bank of America, located in Area 1 between the Exchange and the Deja Brew/ Bowling Center.
-The bank is tucked further into the building, around the corner from Deja Brew.
-You can get good interest rates here and it’s the only bank that can transfer money to your landlord’s Italian bank account.
-It is advised that you visit the bank once you arrive in Aviano for the most up to date information and to set up your bank account here.
+There are two banks at Aviano AB.
+You can get good interest rates and can transfer money to your landlord’s Italian bank account.
+It is advised that you visit the bank once you arrive in Aviano for the most up-to-date information and to set up your bank account here.

 ATM (“Bancomat”) Exchange Rates